JUSUKE-MOMENT/web-polygon-creator/README.md

-# web-polygon-creator
+# Discription

-A React (TypeScript) mapping application built with Leaflet and the Geoman plugin for advanced drawing and editing of polygons.
+Welcome to my first React TypeScript pet project!
+This application marks my introduction to TypeScript and the Leaflet library.
+I built an interactive map using Leaflet and integrated the Geoman plugin to implement drawing and polygon editing tools.